ifxdb/PythonIfxDB/README.md

 #### Windows build

 ##### Build Shell Environment
-Set CSDK_HOM and MY_PY_DIR environment variables.
+Set CSDK_HOME and MY_PY_DIR environment variables.
-The environment CSDK_HOM points to the Informix Client SDK installation directory.
+The environment CSDK_HOME points to the Informix Client SDK installation directory.
 The environment CS MY_PY_DIR points to the Python installation directory.
 FYI: Edit setup.py manually for the time being, it has been hardcoded in it.